deontpearson/honours2016/learning_python/python_cheat_sheet.md

 7. value in listName # returns true or false
 8. .remove(item) # removes the first occurance of item
 9. .pop() # pops the last element of the list and returns it
+10. range(start, end) # generates a list of integers from start to end
 ```

 ### List Operators: